 Smart bulbs are the perfect place to start if you're looking to haul your home into the connected house revolution.
 What's more, they're getting cheaper and easier to set up all the time.

 Aside from being a gadget lover's dream for creating the perfect movie night atmosphere, smart bulbs can double as a superb security measure while you're away.
 Or they can set the mood for a calm night after a stressful day at work.
 They're truly versatile.

 Essential reading: Best smart thermostats

 Philips Hue is a fuss-free smart lighting system that does everything you'd want it to and more.
-You can alter the brightness and colour of individual bulbs, pick colours from images and hook the lights up to IFTTT 'Applet' recipes via slick apps for iPhone, Android and desktop.
+You can alter the brightness and colour of individual bulbs, pick colors from images and hook the lights up to IFTTT 'Applet' recipes via slick apps for iPhone, Android and desktop.
 Control apps on wearables include the Hue iOS app's support for Apple Watch.
-A starter pack comes with three LED bulbs, at 600 lumens including the bridge.

 Originally a Kickstarter project, LIFX's bulb is a worthy rival to the Philips Hue with 16 million colours – 1,000 shades of white alone – and Wi-Fi bulbs with maximum brightness at 1,100 lumens.
 And best of all, it doesn't need a hub.

 The newer A19 bulb reduces the bulk so it will work in more light fittings, and it uses a standard screw fit.
 Set up is simple and LIFX can even connect to your Nest smart home system if you have one.
 If you're more of an Apple HomeKit person, you'll be happy to know that it supports that, too, making it the first non-hub smart bulb to support Apple's smart home initiative.